 Our answer: a resounding NO.

-Quite simply, what most shoppers actually want is NOT guaranteed with an organic certification.
+An organic certification is not a guarantee of what you actually want.
 Head-scratcher, isn’t it?
 So how can you get what you’re really looking for?

 Moving beyond organic

-In our view, it’s time for consumers to move beyond looking for organic only, and start looking for products made with earth-friendly ingredients that have been grown and harvested with care and made without chemicals through sustainable manufacturing processes.
+It’s time for consumers to move beyond looking for organic only.
+Start looking for products made with earth-friendly ingredients.
+Find products grown and harvested with care and made without chemicals through sustainable manufacturing processes.

 Another important thing to look for is disclosures the retailer or manufacturer makes.
 If they say a product contains no added chemicals, that’s a good thing (assuming they have accurate information and are being truthful).
 The words ‘pure’ and ‘natural,’ on the other hand, sound good but don’t say anything.
-In the absence of facts, they may just be adjectives used to make a product seem easier on the earth and on human bodies, when in fact they may be anything but.
+In the absence of facts, a certification is just an adjective to make a product seem easier on the earth and on human bodies, when in fact they may be anything but.